shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/cant-use-file-linking-toolkit-app-chrome.md

 ### Is Chrome rejecting the certificate?

 You can verify that Chrome accepts the certificate by browsing to https://localhost:9000.
-This is the address the Shotgun website tries to access in order to do local file linking and launch Toolkit applications.
+This is the address the {% include product %} website tries to access in order to do local file linking and launch Toolkit applications.
 You should normally be greeted by this message:

 ![Autobahn Python message](images/autobahn-python.png)